 - Help in pressing lifts: Triceps are pushing muscles, and developing them can assist in pressing lifts, aiding the pecs and shoulders.

-- Perform powerful movements: Triceps play a vital role in generating power for throwing and pushing movements such as baseball pitching, basketball shooting, and volleyball spiking .
+- Perform powerful movements: According to a study in the National Library of Medicine, the triceps play a vital role in generating power for throwing and pushing movements such as baseball pitching, basketball shooting, and volleyball spiking .

 - Upper body strength and stability: Training the triceps is crucial for supporting muscle mass and preventing shoulder injuries due to a lack of stability.